-The postdoctoral scientists/scholars will not be required to teach, but if interested, can be supported in doing so.
-They will hold the rank of postdoctoral research scientist and be entitled to the benefits associated with Officers of Research.
+Postdoctoral scientists/scholars will not be required to teach, but if interested, can be supported in doing so.
+They will hold the rank of postdoctoral research scientist/scholar and be entitled to the benefits associated with Officers of Research.

 Minimum Degree: Applicants should have a PhD degree in biomedical engineering, electrical engineering or equivalent (with a degree completion prior to Sept.
 2022), and an established research record as evidenced in peer-reviewed publications in medical imaging fields such as MRI, CT, ultrasound, optical and/or PET but also molecular imaging as well as image processing, machine learning, deep learning and similar fields.